nubbthedestroyer/specialsnowflake/README.md

 >   * Write your flake file and associated external scripts and place them in appropriate folders relevant to the task.
 >   * run this command
 >   * ```./test-a-flake.sh <name-of-flake>```
 >     * If you exclude your flake name it will just run an example flake.
 Run multiple flakes by including matching text.
-So to run all flakes that begin with "zq-" put "zq-" for name of flake.
+So to run all flakes that begin with "zq-" put "zq-" for name-of-flake.
 >   * This will build the container, install dependencies, and put everything where it needs to be.
 Fortunately, it does this with the exact same architecture and environment as it would in production, so you get a pretty good test for your flake as it would run in prod.
 >     * Might take a while the first time as the docker container has to build.
 >     * This will post real data and real alarms to AWS.
 Be prepared for alerts if your threshold is breached and you've defined Cloudwatch Alarms.
 >   * If you get an HTTP 200 from Cloudwatch then your flake should be good.

 #### Default config
 > See the below default config file at flakes/example-perminute.flake.json for an example of a full configuration.
 >
     {